Benny Leonard: Victory over champion Johnny Kilbane, 1917

-On July 25, 1917, Leonard defeated Johnny Kilbane, reigning world featherweight champion from 1912–23, at Shibe Park in Philadelphia in a third round technical knockout.
+On July 25, 1917, Leonard defeated Johnny Kilbane, reigning world featherweight champion from 1912 to 1923, at Shibe Park in Philadelphia in a third-round technical knockout.
 Impressively, it was only the second knockout loss in 122 bouts for Kilbain.
 Biding his time in the first two rounds, Leonard knew he clearly had the edge in the third, and his blows began to land with authority, speed and precision.
 Twenty seconds into the round, Leonard landed a crossing right to the chin that put Kilbane against the ropes, then two more rights put him on his knees.
 After his manager threw in the towel, Kilbane was staggering and unable to return to his corner unaided.
 It was one of Leonard's most decisive wins against one of his most skilled opponents.

 He officially defended the title against six different boxers over the next eight years.
-Leonard defeated Leo Johnson on September 21, 1917 in one of his first defenses of the World Lightweight Title and won convincingly in a first round technical knockout.
+Leonard defeated Leo Johnson on September 21, 1917, in one of his first defenses of the World Lightweight Title and won convincingly in a first-round technical knockout.

-Leoonard defeated Frank Kirke on November 28, 1917 in a stunning first round knockout at Stockyards Stadium in Denver.
+Leoonard defeated Frank Kirke on November 28, 1917, in a stunning first-round knockout at Stockyards Stadium in Denver.
 Kirke was first down from a right to the body, and when he arose, Leonard hammered a right hook to the jaw that put Kirke down for the count, only 1:20 into the first round.
 Earlier in the first, Leonard shot rights and lefts to Kirke's jaw that caused him to cover and retreat.
 Leonard's speed and reflexes proved too great for Kirke who could find no adequate defense for Leonard's attack.

-On December 12, 1917, Leonard defeated Patsy Cline at the Olympia Athletic Club in Philadelphia in a six round newspaper decision.
+On December 12, 1917, Leonard defeated Patsy Cline at the Olympia Athletic Club in Philadelphia in a six-round newspaper decision.
 It was one of the hardest bouts of Leonard's early career, and he had to use his best defenses to guard against the attack of Cline.
 Leonard was forced to use speed when he had it in the early rounds to defend against Cline, though the pace of the match slowed somewhat in the fourth, fifth, and sixth.
 Leonard was ineffective with his left as a result of the precise right handed blocks of his opponent.
 In the final round, Leonard attempted to end the match with his powerful left, but was prevented again by the defense of Cline.
 Cline suffered most in the last two rounds when Leonard scored frequent blows against which he could not defend.
 Cline excelled most at short range attacks, a more difficult offense to defend, and scored with them occasionally even in the fifth, when Leonard had taken the lead.
 Cline prevented Leonard from attacking at long range in most instances in the early rounds by retreating or expert blocking, but in the fifth Leonard scored with a few stiff left jolts, and again dominated in the sixth, where he secured his points margin.